 Hearing request.
 Upon receiving the ex parte order, the respondent can request a hearing to explain their side of the story.
 If the respondent doesn't request a hearing, the court can make the temporary order permanent.
 The petitioner can also request a hearing to seek more protections and relief beyond what is contained in the ex parte order.

-The type of order—ex parte or permanent—will determine the relief available and the duration of the order.
+The type of order—ex parte or permanent—will determine the terms a judge can order and the duration of the order.

 As mentioned above, the ex parte order is limited and temporary but that doesn't mean the respondent should take it lightly.
 The order can prohibit the respondent from making any contact with the victim and exclude the respondent from any home they share.
 If the respondent violates the order, the result can be an arrest, jail time, and a criminal conviction.